 Because of the potential impact on your life, it is common to get overwhelmed when charged with assault.
 This is why it is especially important to understand the importance of a skilled criminal defense attorney in this situation.
-Makridis Law Firm will request and review each and every detail of your case (including police reports, witness statements, medical records, 911 calls, etc.) and spot each and every potential weakness / shortcoming.
+Makridis Law Firm will request and review each and every detail of your case (including police reports, witness statements, medical records, 911 calls, etc.) and spot each potential weakness / shortcoming.
 From there, we will craft a strategy aimed at achieving the best possible outcome, whether that means reducing the charge to something less serious or even getting the case dismissed.

 The following are examples of defenses that can be used in certain assault cases:

-The police violated your rights - You have constitutional rights when being searched and seized by the police.
+The police violated your rights - You have constitutional rights when searched and seized by the police.
 If your rights were violated or if the police wrongfully gathered evidence against you, that evidence can be excluded from trial, which, in turn, can lead to a reduction or dismissal of the assault charge.

-Mistaken Identity – Many cases of assault are the result of a chaotic event, and the police sometimes detain, arrest, and charge the wrong person.
+Mistaken Identity – Many cases of assault are the result of a chaotic event and the police sometimes detain, arrest, and charge the wrong person.

 Self-defense or Defense of others – If you acted to protect yourself or someone else from being harmed by another person, then your assault charge could be dismissed.

-Intent cannot be proven – If you are charged with intentionally assaulting someone, but it can’t be prove that your actions were not an accident, your assault charge could be reduced or even dismissed.
+Intent cannot be proven – If you are charged with intentionally assaulting someone, but it can’t be proven that your actions were not an accident, your assault charge could be reduced or even dismissed.